LibreTexts/ngshare/docs/contributer_guide/why_ngshare.rst

 The Problem
 -----------

-nbgrader can be used in JupyterHub for creating and grading assignments, but there are issues when JupyterHub is deployed as a Kubernetes cluster. nbgrader is unable to automatically distribute and collect assignments since there isn't a shared filesystem (used by the exchange directory).
+nbgrader can be used in JupyterHub for creating and grading assignments, but there are issues when JupyterHub is deployed as a Kubernetes cluster. nbgrader distributes and collects assignments via a shared directory between instructors and students called the exchange directory. nbgrader does not work on a Kubernetes setup because there isn't a shared filesystem in which to place the exchange directory.

 .. tikz::